 In my continuing effort to work on "getting away from strong hands when raised on the turn", this is a hand I had in my notes that I played back on 2005-01-02.
 I think this is an example of one I can't get away from, but I'm posting it for posterity and to see if others agree.

-In an online $5/$10 limit HE game, I picked up AA
+In an online $5/$10 limit HE game, I picked up A

 in the big blind.
 There are three limpers before me